On Becoming a True Healer

 Next: Part 2 — Healers Need Teachers Too.

 Dr. Flores lives in Ecuador with his wife and family and conducts individual and group plant medicine therapy retreats at Nina Wasi.
+Learn more about upcoming retreats for clinicians, healers, and others.

 Williams, M. T. (2021).
 Why Black people should embrace psychedelic healing.
 In B. Labate & C. Cavnar (Eds.), Psychedelic Justice: Toward a Diverse and Equitable Psychedelic Culture (pp. 3-7).
 Synergetic Press.
 ISBN: 978-0907791-85-0.